America's Health Rankings, United Health Foundation Logo

 Studies have found that smoking during pregnancy is higher among:

-The U.S. Preventive Services Task Force concluded that evidence is insufficient to recommend e-cigarettes for smoking cessation in adults, and the American College of Obstetricians and Gynecologists advises against consumption of any tobacco products during pregnancy, including e-cigarettes.
+The U.S. Preventive Services Task Force has concluded that evidence is insufficient to recommend e-cigarettes for smoking cessation in adults, and the American College of Obstetricians and Gynecologists advises against consumption of any tobacco products during pregnancy, including e-cigarettes.

-The Centers for Disease Control and Prevention offers state and community resources for preventing and controlling tobacco use.
+The CDC offers state and community resources for preventing and controlling tobacco use.
 The Smokefree Women website provides free evidence-based information and professional help to support the immediate and long-term needs of women trying to quit smoking, including a dedicated section for pregnant women.
+Estimates show that for every dollar invested in smoking cessation programs, $3 is saved in neonatal intensive care costs.

 Reducing cigarette smoking is a Healthy People 2030 leading health indicator.
 Other tobacco-related objectives include: